-(d) state the date, time of commencement and place of the interview; and
+(d) state the date, time of commencement and place of the interview;

-(e) state the suspect will be given a notice about what will happen to the recording.
-[This sub-paragraph does not apply to interviews recorded using a secure digital network, see paragraphs 7.4 and 7.6 to 7.7.]

-See Note 4A
+(e) tell the suspect that:

+they will be given a copy of the recording of the interview in the event that they are charged or informed that they will be prosecuted but if they are not charged or informed that they will be prosecuted they will only be given a copy as agreed with the police or on the order of a court; and

+they will be given a written notice at the end of the interview setting out their right to a copy of the recording and what will happen to the recording and;

+(f) if equipment for remote monitoring of interviews as described in paragraph 2.6 is installed, explain the contents of the notice to the suspect, solicitor and appropriate adult as required by paragraph 2.6(d) and point out the light that illuminates automatically as soon as remote monitoring is activated.

-4.4A Any person entering the interview room after the interview has commenced shall be invited by the interviewer to identify themselves for the purpose of the audio recording and state the reason why they have entered the interview room.
+3.5 Any person entering the interview room after the interview has commenced shall be invited by the interviewer to identify themselves for the purpose of the audio recording and state the reason why they have entered the interview room.

-4.5 The interviewer shall:
+3.6 The interviewer shall: